Landminegirl/ThereEyes/README.md

 SO, its a little bit annoying but worth it

+THESE EYES ARE UPLOADED AS A 1 NODE PROP SO YOULL NEED PREVIEWER AND NOT STYLE GUIDE TO MAKE THEM.

 STEP 1: GO TO A SPA AND LOOK AT HOW FAR APART YOUR EYE DISTANCE IS ON THE SLIDER, ITS IMPORTANT (take a screnshot if you need <3)

 STEP 2: Open EyeMakerLayout.Blend